Microsoft-Web/HOL-MVC4DependencyInjection/HOL.md

 <a name="Exercise3" />
 ### Exercise 3: Injecting Action Filters ###

 In a previous Lab about Custom Action Filters you have been working with filters customization and injection.
-In this exercise, you will learn how to inject filters with Dependency Injection by using Unity Application Block containers.
+In this exercise, you will learn how to inject filters with Dependency Injection by using the Unity Application Block container.
 To do that, you will add to the Music Store Solution a custom action filter that will trace site activity.

 <a name="Ex3Task1" />
 #### Task 1 - Including the Tracking Filter in the Solution ####